MicrosoftDocs/VBA-Docs/Office-F1-Landing/for-each-may-not-be-used-on-array-of-user-defined-type-or-fixed-length-strings-o.md

 ---
-title: Para Each puede que no se use en la matriz de tipo definido por el usuario o la cadena de longitud fija, Office Shared [vblr6.chm1011170]
+title: For Each may not be used on array of user-defined type or fixed-length strings, Office Shared [vblr6.chm1011170]
 keywords: vblr6.chm1011170
 f1_keywords:
 - vblr6.chm1011170